carycode/krnl/README.md

 - Serial channels - only on thread at time must have access
 - digital and analog IO (digitalRead, AnalogRead,...)
 - and in general all libraries - so take care

+The Arduino has problems with serial.print and nnumbers so please use i2a.h library for a two step procedure:
+1. convert number to string (zero terminated)
+2. print string

 This is NOT an Ardunio problem but a standard feature i multithreaded systems :-)